 Tignes has a laid back and friendly atmosphere when compared to its glamorous neighbour.
 The lively après scene caters for all budgets with an emphasis on good times, whether that be a quiet drink with friends or a spot of tabletop dancing at the infamous La Folie Douce.
 This mix of energetic on and off mountain activities will keep you coming back year after year.

-altitude and the Grand Motte glacier.
+It's possible to ski higher, further and longer in Tignes than almost any other resort in the Alps, thanks to it's altitude and the Grand Motte glacier.
 Skiing is on offer the vast majority of the year, with the winter season running from October till May, alongside six weeks of summer glacial skiing.

 Tignes shares the huge Espace Killy ski area with it's neighbouring resort Val d'Isere.
 Between the two, there are 300km of pistes for all abilities on offer, served by 78 lifts.
 Despite sharing slopes, they could not be more different however.
 Where Val d'Isere is historic and expensive, Tignes is more laid back and friendly than its chic neighbour and with that come prices that are less eye watering, there is also lively après scene that attracts those that are looking for a slightly cheaper and more cheerful experience.